 Eucalyptus is a tree most often associated with its native Australia environment and fun-loving koalas feasting on its branches.
 There are many species of eucalyptus trees, including popular varieties like Gum tree and Silver-Dollar tree, that can be grown in the home landscape.

 In fact, this tree can make an attractive addition with interesting bark and foliage, beautiful flowers, and nice fragrance.
 They do especially well in areas that mimic their native environment.
-Most of these trees are rapid growers, reaching heights of about 30-180 feet or more, depending on the variety, with approximately 60 percent of their growth established within the first ten years.
+Most of these trees are rapid growers, reaching heights of about 30 to 180 feet or more, depending on the variety, with approximately 60 percent of their growth established within the first 10 years.

 Tips on Growing Eucalyptus Trees